To blog overview

 Start by creating a detailed customer journey map (as described above).
 This visual representation will help you understand each touchpoint and interaction customers have with your contact centre.
 Next, identify and address your customer's pain points.
 This involves analysing customer feedback and performance metrics to pinpoint areas where customers face challenges or frustrations.

-Streamline customer touchpoints
+optimise customer touchpoints

 Customers often interact with contact centres through various channels, such as phone, email, chat, and social media.
 Optimising the customer journey involves creating a seamless omnichannel experience where interactions are integrated and consistent, regardless of the channel used.
 It involves refining routing systems, reducing wait times, and simplifying processes to make each interaction as efficient as possible.
 And this matters, in fact, companies with strong omnichannel customer engagement retain 89% of their customers, compared to 33% for those with weak omnichannel strategies, according to Aberdeen Group.